iandennismiller/diamond-accounting/docs/process/clearing.rst

 When taking data directly from a bank's exported `QFX` file, it's unlikely that the amounts will differ from the statement.
 However, when manually entering certain transactions, such as when booking a payment or receivable before it cleared, there is opportunity for data entry errors.

+When you use ``clear.sh`` it relies upon a separate tool called cleartrans-cli.
-The `cleartrans-cli` tool can be used to make the clearing process operate much more quickly.
+The ``cleartrans-cli`` tool makes the clearing process operate much more quickly.
-This is a command for doing it:
+Although it is simpler to use ``clear.sh``, you can manually invoke this on the command line:

 ::